Archive for the ‘Reply’ Category

 Dear Rita,

-This morning you had a chance to watch the sunrise over the hill.
+This morning you had a chance to watch the sunrise over the hill:

 You go outside while the world is mostly still asleep.
 There is some smoke in the distance (probably people making fires to warm up and to cook).
 Anyway, the sun suddenly appears and shines straight onto your face, and you close your eyes as it is blinding, (but the warm brightness also feels good).
 After about ten or fifteen minutes you come inside and you pour some coffee into a small glass.
 You have to heat the milk.
 You sit on the couch and watch hundreds of dust particles caught in a beam of sunlight.
 You think about particles.
 You like that word p a r t i c l e s.